-Š S TITLE V Title V Maternal and Child Health Services Block Grant Program Provides funds to states for pre- and postnatal care, health assessments, and preventive child health services, such as immunizations care, targeted at low-income and at-risk communities.
-Funded at between \$662 million and \$634 million since 2010.
+Š S, TITLE V Title V Maternal and Child Health Services Block Grant Program Provides funds to states for pre- and postnatal care, health assessments, and preventive child health services, such as immunizations care, targeted at low-income and at-risk communities.
+Funded increased from \$634 million in FY14 to \$712.7 million in FY21.
 State/local recipients provide \$3 in matching funds for every \$4 in federal funds.
-In FY17, nearly 56 million mothers and children nationwide benefitted from a Block-Grant supported service.
+In 2019, 60 million mothers and children nationwide benefitted from Block-Grant supported services.
 LIHEAP Low Income Home Energy Assistance Program Provides assistance to low- income households with energy needs , such as heating in winter and home repair.
-Funded at between \$3.3 and \$4.5 billion since 2010.
+Funded at between \$3.4 and \$3.7 billion since 2012.
 In FY17, 48 states provided an estimated \$374 million in assistance for weatherization or energy-related home repair .
 HOME VISITING Maternal, Infant, and Early Childhood Home Visiting Program Provides home visits to low- income expectant parents and families of young children to set goals and measure outcomes in health, development, education, and other areas.
 Funded at about \$400 million since 2013, supporting grants in all 50 states, territories, and tribal organizations .
-In FY17, programs in 50 states, DC, and five territories served approximately 80,000 families.
-Over 4.2 million home visits have been provided over the past six years .
+In FY19, programs in 50 states, DC, and five territories served approximately 79,000 families in 1,005 counties ; 51% of counties served were rural.
 CHIP Children's Health Insurance Program Provides health insurance coverage to low-income children .
 Through the Health Services Initiative, states can use up to 10% of expenditures for non- traditional services, including lead prevention and abatement in paint, water, and soil .
-19 states are using CHIP funds for nontraditional services (2017).
-Michigan and Maryland both have HSI programs using CHIP funds for lead abatement in homes.
+22 states are using CHIP funds for preventative services, interventions, and direct services (2019).
+Five states have HSI programs using CHIP funds for lead abatement in homes.

-April 2019.
+February 2021.
 For references, other federal agency fact sheets, additional healthy homes information, and to learn how you can engage your members of Congress on these vital issues...

-HUD U.S. Department of Housing and Urban Development 2019 Healthy Housing Fact Sheet | Critical Programs and Services
+HUD U.S. Department of Housing and Urban Development 2021 Healthy Housing Fact Sheet | Critical Programs and Services